BugHunter021/CMDBackDoor/README.md

 # About Program
 This program for executing `DOS commands` remotely on Windows.
-This is written in `Vb6 without any OCX` . tested on `Win Server 2019 and Win10` and It works properly .
+This is written in `Vb6 without any OCX` . tested on `Win Server 2019 and Win10` and It works properly.
 It has two parts, client and server.

 # How to use